What Are Political or Lobbying Expenses and Are They Deductible?

 You cannot deduct expenses involved in running a political campaign as a business, or personal tax deductions if you or someone else in your business is running for political office.
 The IRS also says in Publication 529:

 You cannot deduct campaign expenses of a candidate for any office, even if the candidate is running for reelection to the office.
 These include qualification and registration fees for primary elections.

 Contributions to a campaign committee or a newsletter are also nondeductible.

 Other Political Expenses and Contributions

-You might be able to take advantage of this small loophole in the "no deductions for political stuff" decree.
-Your business may be able to deduct up to $2,000 per year in expenses to influence local legislation (state, county, or city).
-But this doesn't include deductions for hiring a lobbyist to do the influencing.
+Businesses used to be able to take advantage of a very small loophole in the "no deductions for political stuff" decree.
+They were able to deduct up to $2,000 a year in expenses to influence local legislation at the state, county, or city level, including tribal governments.

-This article presents general information; I am not a tax attorney or tax preparation specialist.
-Refer to IRS publications and ask your tax professional if you have questions about specific types of tax-deductible expenses.
+This article presents general information.
+I am not a tax attorney or tax preparation specialist.
+Please refer to IRS publications and ask your tax professional if you have questions about specific types of tax-deductible expenses.